Circle, Montana Alcohol and Drug Rehabilitation Centers

 Sunrise Wellness Center is 80.6 miles from Circle, Montana

-Sunrise Wellness Center has been offering recovery care to people who reside in Circle, Montana and who are struggling with substance use disorders.
+Sunrise Wellness Center has been offering recovery care to people who reside in Circle, MT. and who are struggling with substance use disorders.
 As such, Sunrise Wellness Center offers a wide array of services such as motivational interviewing, individual psychotherapy, group therapy, group therapy, substance abuse counseling approach, cognitive/behavior therapy and others applying its unique philosophy of evidence based approaches to addiction treatment and recovery.

 This treatment program also believes that results are best achieved by providing individual services to each client.
 Because of this, it has been specializing in a wide collection of personalized treatments like residential beds for client's children, programs for the hearing impaired, child care for clients children, co-occurring mental and substance abuse disorders, persons with post-traumatic stress disorder, active duty military and more.
 In the same way, this alcohol and drug rehab offers these treatments in the following settings - intensive outpatient treatment, inpatient treatment centers, long term drug and alcohol rehab facilities, inpatient detox programs, short term drug abuse treatment and more.